JamesSaxon/jamessaxon.github.io/_posts/2021-10-05-wifi-setups.md

   one less decision to make.
 But Comcast charges $14 a month for this, $168 a year.
 For just a little more money,
-  you can buy yourself a better modem that you will own for years.
+  you can buy yourself a better modem/Wi-Fi combo, that you will own for years.

 This saves you money not only on the rental itself;
-  it makes it easier to maintain a cheaper contract.
+  it also makes it easier to maintain a cheaper contract.
 When the "initial rate" of an ISP contract runs out, usually after 12 months, you can simply call and tell them to either reset your rate or cancel your contract.
-Since you own the modem, there's no equipment to return.
+Since you own the modem, there's no hassle, and no equipment to return.
-Then just have your spouse, partner, or room-mate sign up for service again at the same address, or do it for them.
+Then just have your spouse, partner, or room-mate sign up for service again at the same address
+  (or do it for them).
 In the last few years, Comcast twice just gave me the service price I wanted.
-Last year and on behalf of my in-laws,
+Last year, for myself and on behalf of my in-laws,
   I had to create a new contract in the "other" spouse's name.
 But there was never an interruption in service.
-By owning my modem, I pay just $25 a month for our home Internet, and it is perfectly adequate.
+By owning my modem, I pay just $25 a month for our home Internet, and it is entirely adequate.
 My annual gab-fest with Comcast customer service, always performed with a glass of wine, takes about an hour but has saved me up to $500 per year.